Become an insightful practitioner and find ‘the good life’ with us.

 Why study Counselling with the University of Divinity?

-Equity based allocation of Commonwealth Supported Places
+Commonwealth Supported Places

-The University of Divinity has been awarded Commonwealth supported places for the Bachelor of Counselling in 2023 and 2024.
-Places are allocated on equity to assist students from disadvantaged backgrounds.
-A Commonwealth supported place (CSP) is a place at a university where the government pays part of your fees.
+Commonwealth Supported Places may be available for some Bachelor of Counselling students.
+Places are allocated on an equity basis to assist students from disadvantaged backgrounds.
+A Commonwealth Supported Place (CSP) is a place at a university where the government pays part of your fees.
 This part is a subsidy, not a loan, and you don’t have to pay it back.

 For the purposes of Equity Places, disadvantaged groups include: